Reimbursement for Ambulatory Blood Pressure Monitoring

 |Encounter for examination of blood pressure with abnormal findings||Z01.31|

 *The information on this page is informational only and does not represent a guarantee or promise from A&D concerning coverage or reimbursement rates.
-It is the provider's responsibility to determine eligibility, coverage, coding, and all other requirements prior to the completion of services.
+Fees listed are an average of the Non-facility prices available for each code on the CMS.gov site as of December 2022.
+It is the provider’s responsibility to determine eligibility, coverage, coding, and all other requirements prior to the completion of services.

 Disclaimer: private payor and Medicare fee schedules may be corrected or changed periodically.